jmeretab/base-documentation/README.md

-## Base Documentation

-Basic styles and javascript needed for documenting code on desktop and mobile

-*Just fork this to get started.
-No extra build overhead.*
+## GoodHire API documentation

+Documentation for the GoodHire API

 ### Dependencies/Credits